glarizza/octopress/source/_posts/2013-01-20-using-veewee-to-build-os-x-vms.markdown

 This process takes the longest - you should see VMware Fusion fire up, a new VM get created, and follow the process of OS X being installed into the VM.
-When it completes, your VM will have been created
+When it completes, your VM will have been created.
+Just like most Vagrant workflows, the resultant vm will have a `vagrant` user whose password is also `vagrant`.
+Feel free to login and ensure that everything looks good.

 ## Now what?